 What is ‘cycling’?

 During normal operation your HVAC unit(s) turns on and off based on your thermostat setting.
 This is called cycling.
 During a conservation period the Summer Saver device overrides your thermostat and controls the amount of time your HVAC unit's condenser is allowed to operate.
 The Summer Saver device will turn your HVAC "on and off" (i.e. "cycle") each hour to reduce the overall amount of run-time.

-Whenever there is a power emergency or critical peak demand, your Summer Saver device will be activated for a conservation period of two to four hours.
+Whenever there is a power emergency or critical peak demand, your Summer Saver device will be activated for a conservation period of one to four hours.
 While your central air conditioner is in a conservation mode the run-time of the condenser (the cooling portion) will be reduced to save energy.
 However, your fan, which requires little energy to operate, continues to circulate air for added comfort.

 With 50 percent cycling, your HVAC unit's compressor will run half the time that it ran in the hour before the conservation period.
 When the conservation period is over your HVAC unit will return to normal operation under the control of your thermostat setting.
 With 30 percent cycling, your HVAC unit's compressor will run 30 percent of the time that it ran in the hour before the conservation period After the conservation period, HVAC function will automatically return to normal.

 Will the Summer Saver turn my HVAC on, if it is off?

 No. The device will not turn on your HVAC in order to cycle.
 It is designed to only work with units that are operating during the conservation period.

 Tonnage is used to express the one-hour cooling capacity of air conditioners.
 One ton is 12,000 BTUs of cooling/hour.
 On average, one ton will cool from 400-700 square feet in a residential application and about 1,000 square feet in a commercial application.